rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 you.
 We ask for prompt attention to known issues and requests.
 If necessary actions are not completed, we may pause the promotion of your AI kickstart on redhat.com.

-## What is the ai-kickstart-contrib repository?

-This is where:

-* general management of AI kickstarts happens
-* general issues are submitted
-* membership requests are made
-* discussions, or
-* planning happens